loda-lang/loda-programs/programs/oeis/list6.md

 * [A310440](http://oeis.org/A310440) ([L32 program](310/A310440.asm)): Coordination sequence Gal.6.202.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310441](http://oeis.org/A310441) ([L06 program](310/A310441.asm)): Coordination sequence Gal.4.77.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310454](http://oeis.org/A310454) ([L39 program](310/A310454.asm)): Coordination sequence Gal.5.140.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
-* [A310461](http://oeis.org/A310461) ([L07 program](310/A310461.asm)): Coordination sequence Gal.6.350.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
-* [A310469](http://oeis.org/A310469) ([L24 program](310/A310469.asm)): Coordination sequence Gal.5.141.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
-* [A310498](http://oeis.org/A310498) ([L17 program](310/A310498.asm)): Coordination sequence Gal.3.20.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310503](http://oeis.org/A310503) ([L29 program](310/A310503.asm)): Coordination sequence Gal.4.73.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310509](http://oeis.org/A310509) ([L26 program](310/A310509.asm)): Coordination sequence Gal.5.142.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310518](http://oeis.org/A310518) ([L24 program](310/A310518.asm)): Coordination sequence Gal.3.21.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.